-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, called the "Dodd-Frank Act," entitles Ionis' stockholders to vote to approve, on an advisory (nonbinding) basis, the compensation of our Chief Executive Officer, Chief Financial Officer and our three other most highly compensated executive officers (at December 31, 2018), as well as our former Chief Operating Officer, called our "named executive officers" as disclosed in this Proxy Statement in accordance with the SEC's rules.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, called the "Dodd-Frank Act," entitles Ionis' stockholders to vote to approve, on an advisory (nonbinding) basis, the compensation of our Chief Executive Officer, Chief Financial Officer and our three other most highly compensated executive officers (at December 31, 2020), called our "named executive officers" as disclosed in this Proxy Statement in accordance with Section 14A of the Exchange Act.

 We are asking our stockholders to indicate their support for our named executive officers' compensation as described in this Proxy Statement.
-This Proposal 5, commonly known as a "say on pay" proposal, gives our stockholders the opportunity to express their views on the compensation paid to our named executive officers.
+This Proposal 3, commonly known as a "say on pay" proposal, gives our stockholders the opportunity to express their views on the compensation paid to our named executive officers.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this Proxy Statement.
 Accordingly, we are asking our stockholders to vote "FOR" the following resolution at the Annual Meeting:

-"RESOLVED, that Ionis' stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in this Proxy Statement for the 2019 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission."
+"RESOLVED, that Ionis' stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in this Proxy Statement for the 2021 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission."

-We recommend you carefully review the EXECUTIVE COMPENSATION section of this Proxy Statement located on pages 39 through 62.
+We recommend you carefully review the EXECUTIVE COMPENSATION section of this Proxy Statement located on pages 40 through 65.
 Below is a high-level summary of some of our compensation practices.
 This summary is qualified by the detailed disclosure contained in the EXECUTIVE COMPENSATION section of this Proxy Statement.